 Before each sports season the Athletic Director and coach will review the bus transportation schedule and determine which method of transportation is needed (Full or Drop off Only).
 Coaches will notify players and parents regarding which form of transportation will be used for each game or event.
+If a bus is provided, athletes must ride the bus with their team (If a special circumstance arises, permission may be granted from the athletic director not to ride the bus to the event).
 Students who ride the bus to an athletic event may be signed out by their parent(s)/guardian(s) from the event.
 They must ride home from the event with the parent(s)/guardian(s) who signed them out.
 The athletic department /coach will provide a form for parents to sign out their child at each game or event.
+If a situation arises that athletes need to ride with other athletes, written permission must be granted from the athlete's parent to do so.